Paying for Fargo's Infrastructure Work

 When a project creates a significant "public" benefit, the City of Fargo may assume a portion of the cost of the improvement, either by incurring new debt or by using other available resources.
 The portion of the project cost that the City will assume varies and must be consistent with the policies adopted by the City Commission and contained in the Capital Improvement Plan.

 However, in many cases, the cost of capital improvements and infrastructure upgrades are charged either partially or totally to the property owners who receive the benefit through the "special assessment" process.

-- In order to identify how special assessments are assessed to property owners, Fargo established an Infrastructure Funding Policy (PDF) that illustrates how infrastructure is paid for for when replacement/rehabilitation is done or new developments are constructed.
+- In order to identify how special assessments are assessed to property owners, Fargo established an Infrastructure Funding Policy (PDF) that illustrates how infrastructure is paid for when replacement/rehabilitation is done or new developments are constructed.

 - The Arterial Assessment District Map (PDF) shows the breakdown of the Assessment Districts for Minor, Principle and Collector Arterial roads.
 The shaded areas on these maps indicate which arterial roads individual properties would be subject to receiving special assessments.

-- For more information, please contact the Special Assessments Department using the Contact Information section in the right margin of this page.
+- For more information, contact the Special Assessments Department using the Contact Information section in the right margin of this page.